nopnop2002/esp-idf-ftp-camera/README.md

 ![config-wifi-1](https://user-images.githubusercontent.com/6020549/118470621-cde49900-b741-11eb-8038-fbb6f8053afc.jpg)

-You can use the MDNS hostname instead of the IP address.
+You can use the mDNS hostname instead of the IP address.
 ![config-wifi-2](https://user-images.githubusercontent.com/6020549/118471770-12246900-b743-11eb-9619-4989f2fb3957.jpg)

 You can use static IP.